soroshkin/Java-RDL-Homeworks/fundamentals/README.md

 For example, cat says 'meow' and catch mice.
 Dog says 'woof' and protect house.
 Hedgehog says 'frr' and catch mice.
 Etc.
 1. Optional.
 Build your application as one jar file

+## Exploring Generics
+1. Compare implementation in 'generics' folder with 'example'

 ##